Thank you for reading our post, please rate this article at the end.

 Durability

-You will also want your blade to be reasonably durable, as nobody wants to buy a knife that will fail within the first few months of usefulness.
+You will also want your blade to be reasonably durable, as no one wants to buy a knife that fails within the first few months of use.
 Getting a durable knife is more than a blade made of quality steel; you will also want to ensure that your folding mechanism is reliable.

 A pocket knife that can’t fold will be impossible to carry, so there is more to a durable one than just the blade.
-It would be best if you also looked at the handle’s material, as a cracked handle may compromise the blade’s ability to fold into it in the first place.
+It would be best if you also looked at the handle’s material, as a cracked handle may compromise the blade’s ability to fold into it.

 Sharpness